DhruvPatel01/indian-tv-schedule-api/readme.md

 As server defalut value for indent is  `None`, this is done to reduce size of output.

 #Warning
 This script parses data from third party website.
-I didn't found copy right notice or usage policy on their website.
+I didn't find copyright notice or usage policy on their website.
 Using this api in commercial project should be avoided.